ophub/amlogic-s9xxx-openwrt/README.md

 - `sudo ./make -b s905x3 -k 6.1.10`: recommend.
 Use the default configuration, specify a kernel and a firmware for compilation.
 - `sudo ./make -b s905x3_s905d -k 6.1.10_5.15.50`: Use the default configuration, specify multiple cores, and multiple firmware for compilation. use `_` to connect.
 - `sudo ./make -b s905x3 -k 6.1.10 -s 1024`: Using the default configuration, one kernel is specified, one model is packaged, and the firmware size is set to 1024 MiB.
-- `sudo ./make -b s905x3 -v dev -k 6.1.10`: Use the default configuration, specify the model, specify the [version branch](https://github.com/ophub/kernel/tree/main/pub), and specify the kernel for packaging.
 - `sudo ./make -b s905x3_s905d`: Use the default configuration, specify multiple firmware, use `_` to connect. compile all kernels.
 - `sudo ./make -k 6.1.10_5.15.50`: Use the default configuration.
 Specify multiple cores, use `_` to connect.
 - `sudo ./make -k 6.1.10_5.15.50 -a true`: Use the default configuration.
 Specify multiple cores, use `_` to connect.
 Auto update to the latest kernel of the same series.